EU Anti-Trafficking Coordinator

 The position of EU Anti-Trafficking Coordinator (EU ATC) was initially foreseen in the Stockholm Programme and elaborated in the EU Anti-trafficking Directive.
 The European Commission appointed an EU ATC, Dr. Myria Vassiliadou, who is responsible for improving coordination and coherence among EU institutions, EU agencies, Member States and international actors, and for developing existing and new EU policies to address THB.
 This includes monitoring the implementation of the EU Strategy towards the eradication of trafficking in human beings 2012-2016 and the December 2017 Communication stepping up EU Action to address trafficking in human beings.

-She holds degrees in Sociology and Social Research and a doctorate in Sociology from the University of Kent at Canterbury, UK.
+Dr Vassiliadou holds degrees in Sociology and Social Research and a doctorate in Sociology from the University of Kent, UK.
 She has also held a Research Fellowship at the Solomon Asch Centre for Study of Ethnopolitical Conflict at the University of Pennsylvania.
 For over a decade, Dr. Vassiliadou worked as an Assistant Professor of Sociology at the University of Nicosia.
 She also worked in the European Commission in the Directorate General for Research for three years monitoring research projects in the area of social sciences and humanities.